FIRE BASEBALL CARDS

 The causes of fire damage to baseball card collections can range from accidental to deliberate.
 Some collectors lost stashes to kitchen grease fires, electrical malfunctions, fallen candles, or other unintended sparks.
 Unfortunately, not all fires damaging cards were accidental – there are documented cases of angry family members or thieves setting fire to houses specifically to destroy valuable card collections.
 Police have also investigated arson cases where entire card collections were targeted.

-Read also: HOT BASEBALL CARDS TODAY
+Read also: 1993 TOPPS BASEBALL CARDS SERIES 1

 While most damaged cards from early eras were sadly lost to history, some have survived to become highly sought pieces for today’s fire card collectors.
 Factors like the card’s condition, the era it’s from, and any notable signatures or markings can influence a fire card’s value today.
 Even seemingly “ruined” cards can still fetch princely sums.